 - Hypogammaglobulinemia.
 Hypogammaglobulinemia (low levels of antibodies) occurs in approximately 10% of people with thymomas.

 Thymomas may also cause a condition referred to as thymoma-associated multiorgan autoimmunity.
-This condition is similar to the rejection seen in some people who have had organ transplants (graft vs. host disease).
+This condition is similar to the rejection in some people who have had organ transplants (graft vs. host disease).
 In this case, the thymic tumor produces T-cells that attack a person’s body.

 Thymectomy

 Another common reason for this surgery is for a person with thymic cancer.
 Also, myasthenia gravis (MG) is another condition treated with thymectomy.
-When the thymus gland removed, roughly 60% of people with myasthenia gravis achieved remission.
+When the thymus gland was removed, roughly 60% of people with myasthenia gravis achieved remission.

 However, it can take months to years for these effects to be apparent with myasthenia gravis.
-When used for MG, surgery usually done between puberty and middle age to avoid the potential consequences of removing the thymus gland earlier.
+When used for MG, surgery is usually done between puberty and middle age to avoid the potential consequences of removing the thymus gland earlier.

 Consequences of Thymus Removal